 Ferrari: We need to stay calm and not give up 28 July, 2013 Team and drivers report on the Hungarian Grand Prix, round 10 of the Formula 1 World Championship, at Hungaroring near Budapest.
 Stefano Domenicali: “Going into this race weekend, we knew we would be struggling a bit.
 Today’s result cannot put a smile on our faces because at no point in the race were we competitive.
 After a promising start to the season, we are experiencing a drop in competitiveness.
 Now we need to stay calm and not give up, which is what we are used to doing, especially in the most difficult times.
 We must use the next few weeks to gather some ideas and act promptly.
 I expect the whole team to react strongly with the intention of improving the car to allow our drivers to express all their potential”.
 Fernando Alonso: “Finishing fifth today, maybe we actually did better than what should have been within our grasp, because Mercedes, Lotus and Red Bull were quicker than us, a fact we had already seen from Friday’s practice.
 This race ends what’s been a generally difficult month for us and, with Silverstone and Nürburgring, is part of a cycle where we were not up to par.
 However, looking at the points we have obtained, we haven’t lost out too much and today, Hamilton and Raikkonen helped us to keep the gap from growing too big to Vettel in the lead.
 Now, our aim is to work hard to arrive at Spa and Monza with a more competitive car.
 There are still nine races to go and the points available are more than enough.
 The team can do it and the potential is there, so I don’t see any reason why we can’t fight right to the end of the championship, as we have always done”.
 Felipe Massa: “Today’s race was difficult from start to finish, because right from the first lap, at turn 5, after making contact with Rosberg, I lost the left part of the front wing.
 At that time, stopping to change the nose would have lost valuable time, so we decided not to come in, but from then on, the balance of the car was never the same and I lost a lot in terms of performance, suffering a lot with understeer and oversteer and my tyres degraded more than they should have done.
 I definitely can’t be happy with eighth place, because both in the race and in qualifying, we lacked the pace to fight for the lead.
 For various reasons, this track doesn’t suit our car, but it’s precisely because things can change from track to track that we must absolutely stay focused now.
 From now on we will concentrate on the development and on the preparation of the second part of the championship, when I hope we can be more competitive”.
 Pat Fry: “The result of this race is in line with our current potential: we knew this cycle of races would be difficult and that the fight for the podium at this track would be out of our reach.
 Car performance on both compounds did not give us any margin to attack, not even with a more aggressive strategy.
 For this reason, we preferred to defend our positions from attacks from those behind and from those caused by traffic, opting for a more conservative strategy.
 Both drivers did their utmost, especially Felipe, who from first lap onwards had to drive with a damaged front wing.
 Even if we have managed to limit the damage, now we need to make significant progress if we want to fight for the title.
 The next two races after the summer break take place on circuits that are very different to the Hungaroring and so we will work on various fronts in the hope of seeing our efforts rewarded as soon as possible”.
 (Ferrari F1) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.